 However, there is a cruel irony that the preservation of the squares historic and cultural identity has given rise to a darker side of Marrakech.
 Monkeys kept in cages or led around on chains, and snake charmers with less than ethical practices are a common sight.

-Enjoy the Sights From A Rooftop Cafe
+Enjoy the Sights From A Cafe Rooftop Terrace

 And for this reason, for many, one of the best ways to enjoy Jemaa el-Fna square is looking down on the madness, sipping mint tea from one of the many rooftop terrace cafes.
 Set yourself up at any of Marrakech’s rooftop restaurants for a birdseye view of the colour and chaos that is Marrakech.

 Lose Yourself in the Marrakech Souks